rybskej/vagrant-elk-cluster/README.md

 You should be brought to the screen session hosting ElasticSearch and see its log.

-The first launch of ES instance is done by vagrant provisionning.
+The first launch of ES instance is done by vagrant provisioning.
 So you should prepend `sudo` for each command above.
 But you have the possibility to start an ES instance as 'vagrant' user from the VM.